Kotlin/kotlinx.coroutines/coroutines-guide.md

 [coroutines are like daemon threads](#coroutines-are-like-daemon-threads), but in a larger app we'll need to stop our pipeline if we don't need it anymore.
-Alternatively, we could have run pipeline coroutines as [children of a coroutine](#children-of-a-coroutine) as is demonstrated in the following example.
+Alternatively, we could have run pipeline coroutines as [children of a main coroutine](#children-of-a-coroutine) as is demonstrated in the following example.

 ### Prime numbers with pipeline

 Let's take pipelines to the extreme with an example that generates prime numbers using a pipeline of coroutines.
 We start with an infinite sequence of numbers.
-This time we introduce an explicit context parameter, so that caller can control where our coroutines run:
+This time we introduce an explicit `context` parameter and pass it to [produce] builder, so that caller can control where our coroutines run:

 <!--- INCLUDE core/kotlinx-coroutines-core/src/test/kotlin/guide/example-channel-05.kt
 import kotlin.coroutines.experimental.CoroutineContext